ObjectSummary / Action / copy_from

 • SSEKMSKeyId (string) –

-Specifies the KMS ID (Key ID, Key ARN, or Key Alias) to use for object encryption.
+Specifies the KMS key ID (Key ID, Key ARN, or Key Alias) to use for object encryption.
 All GET and PUT requests for an object protected by KMS will fail if they’re not made via SSL or using SigV4.
 For information about configuring any of the officially supported Amazon Web Services SDKs and Amazon Web Services CLI, see Specifying the Signature Version in Request Authentication in the Amazon S3 User Guide.

 • SSEKMSEncryptionContext (string) –

-Specifies the Amazon Web Services KMS Encryption Context to use for object encryption.
+Specifies the Amazon Web Services KMS Encryption Context as an additional encryption context to use for the destination object encryption.
 The value of this header is a base64-encoded UTF-8 string holding JSON with the encryption context key-value pairs.
-This value must be explicitly added to specify encryption context for CopyObject requests.

 • BucketKeyEnabled (boolean) –